Sentiment Analysis Report

 The Abuse Stories Employers Weaponized

 Specific categories of WFH misconduct became central to the Philippine RTO justification narrative.
-Each exists in a gray zone between documented reality and amplified anecdote.

 😴